 685kg may sound like a lot for anyone building a 4WD touring setup for the first time, but that capacity evaporates in the blink of an eye.

-Recovery gear, that another 30kg gone.
-Underbody protection, that 40kg gone.
-An air compressor, chainsaw, solar power setup, chairs, table etc., all this is another 100kg gone and you’re still not sitting in the truck yourself.
-Every bit adds up, and 685kg approaches fast.
+Recovery gear, that’s another 30kg gone.
+Underbody protection, that’s 40kg gone.
+An air compressor, chainsaw, solar power setup, chairs, table, etc., all this is another 100kg and you’re still not sitting in the truck yourself.
+Every bit adds up, and 685kg arrives fast.

 You can, of course, get a GVM upgrade for most 4WDs; in the case of the Prado, this adds an additional 510kg of payload with most kits.
-This is a huge increase, but a GVM upgrade will cost you several thousand dollars, so isn’t an option for everyone.
-If you’re towing a heavy caravan or need hundreds of additional kg capacity, then a GVM upgrade is unavoidable, but it’s a particularly frustrating investment if you’re only exceeding GVM by 50kg.
+This is a huge increase, but a GVM upgrade will cost you several thousand dollars, so isn’t a justifying option for everyone.
+If you’re towing a heavy caravan or need hundreds of additional kg capacity, then a GVM upgrade is unavoidable to keep things legal, but it’s a particularly frustrating investment if you’re only exceeding GVM by 50kg.
 This is where stripping a bit of weight can be the better solution.

 With all that in mind, I went for a simpler storage solution in my Prado build.